-Huanan Seafood Market in Wuhan, China is considered as the epicenter of the COVID-19 outbreak.
+Huanan Seafood Market in Wuhan, China is considered to be the epicenter of the COVID-19 outbreak.
 The first news reports about the outbreak came from Wuhan Municipal Health Commission on December 31, 2020 (Gralinski and Menachery, 2020).
-Due to the highly infectious nature gradually within January 2020, different parts of China and different countries in Asia started to report their first cases of the COVID-19.
-Among many countries in Asia, Japan, Thailand, Vietnam, Singapore, South Korea, India, and Iran (the Islamic Republic of) were in the initial lists of reporting the first case of the outbreak.
-From January to April, almost every part of the world is fighting with the COVID-19.
-As of April 30 2020, more than 3,193,886 cases of COVID-19 have been reported in 225 countries and territories, resulting in 227,638 deaths.
-Besides, 972,719 people have recovered (https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
-At the moment, US ranked the top position in infection followed by Spain, Italy, Germany and Britain (Fig. 1).
+Due to COVID-19’s highly infectious nature, in January 2020, different parts of China and different countries in Asia gradually started to report their first cases of COVID-19.
+Among the many countries in Asia, Japan, Thailand, Vietnam, Singapore, South Korea, India, and the Islamic Republic of Iran (Iran) were on the initial list of countries reporting their first cases of the outbreak.
+Between January and April 2020, almost every country in the world was fighting against COVID-19.
+As of April 30, 2020, more than 3,193,886 cases of COVID-19 have been reported in 225 countries and territories, resulting in 227,638 deaths.
+In addition, 972,719 people have recovered (gisanddata, n.d.).
+At the moment, the US has the highest level of infection followed by Spain, Italy, Germany, and Britain (Fig. 1).

-[Figure 1 approximately here]
+[Fig. 1 approximately here]

-In the case of every region or country, from the identification of first affected case to gradual spread, fatalities, and initiatives are reported in different sorts of media.
-In every country with the reporting of the first case, government, institutions, and media showed their highest concern to address and deal with different aspects associated with the pandemic.
-According to the Chunara, Andrews and Brownstein, (2012) argue that during infectious disease outbreaks, for initial weeks, it may not be possible to have adequate and appropriate data from health institutions and officials.
-It may cause hindering early epidemiologic assessment (Chunara, et al., 2012), due to this absence of institutional reports and data, all sectors in a country and strata of society rely on the media.
+In the case of every region and country, from the identification of the first infected case to the gradual spread, the fatalities, and the initiatives to fight COVID-19 are reported in different sorts of media.
+In every country, from reporting the first case, the government, institutions, and the media have shown their highest levels of concern in addressing and dealing with the pandemic’s different aspects.
+Chunara, Andrews, and Brownstein, (2012) argued that during infectious disease outbreaks, for initial weeks, it may not be possible to have adequate and appropriate data from health institutions and officials.
+It may cause hindering early epidemiologic assessment (Chunara et al., 2012), due to this absence of institutional reports and data, all sectors in a country and strata of society rely on the media.
 Media frames our understanding and creating powerful forces at the individual and societal level during all critical incidents.
 Media also can negatively affect the mental health of its readers after any tragic events (Hawdon et al., 2014).
 So it can be said that media has a proactive role in shaping the mass populations' actions and thereby influences policy actions.
-Especially, printing media considered a crucial factor in taking the information to the mass.
+Especially, print media are considered a crucial factor in taking the information to the mass.

 This COVID-19 pandemic has established its association with every aspect of life, ranges from health, society, economy, politics, environment, sports, recitation, arts and culture, media, innovation, and technology.
 The pandemic has disrupted, postponement or cancellation hundreds of national and international important religious, political, and cultural events, including the Tokyo Olympics (The New York Times, 2020), and widespread shortages of supplies exacerbated by panic buying (CNBC, 2020).
 Schools, colleges, and universities have closed either on a nationwide or local basis in 197 countries, affecting approximately 91% of the world's student population (UNESCO, 2020).
 After the initial outbreak of COVID-19, conspiracy theories, misinformation, and disinformation emerged regarding the origin, scale, prevention, treatment, and other aspects of the disease (BBC, 2020).
 Misinformation and disinformation spread through social media (McDonald, 2020; Kassam, 2020) and text messages (The Financial Times, 2020), as well as the print and broadcast media of countries such as China, Iran, and Turkmenistan (The Jerusalem Post, 2020; Kassam, 2020; The Diplomat, 2020).